Introducing the new array functions released in PHP 8.4!

 $array = [ 'tamabaritake' => 'enoki', 'haratake' => 'shiitake', 'hiratake' => 'eringi', ]; // Find elements whose array values are longer than 6 characters. $result = array_find($array, function (string $value){ return strlen($value) > 6; }); var_dump($result); // Result: string(8) "shiitake"

-if there are multiple values for which the callback function returns true as shown below , it will only return the first element
+as shown belowif there are multiple values for which the callback function returns true,only the first elementwill be returned.

 // *The array values are the same // Find an element whose array value starts with e $result = array_find($array, function (string $value){ return str_starts_with($value, 'e'); }); var_dump($result); // Result: string(5) "enoki"